pebblecode/puppet-iptables/README.md

-# puppet-motd
+# puppet-iptables

-This is a puppet module for managing the motd
+This is a puppet module for managing iptables

 # Usage

-    include motd
+  class { iptables:
+    ssh_port => 8675
+  }